dionsnoeijen/section-field/readme.md

 - All commands that list something should check if there are entries.
 - Refactor commands so shared functions are in a BaseClass.
 - Unit tests for commands.
+- Unit tests for value objects.
+- Make it multilang from the core.
+- Make it multi app from the core.

 ## Config